shameelabdullanp/imoji/README.md

-# emoji12
+# Droid-Emoji

 ![Android Emoji with Emoji 12.0]

 This repository is to development of the android emojis.

-My goal is to upgrade any Android Phone to get Android emojis with New Emoji Emoji 12.0 .
+My goal is to upgrade any Android Phone to get Android emojis with New Emoji :D .

 NotoColorEmoji fonts are provided by [shameelabdullanp's project](https://github.com/shameelabdullanp/emoji12).